Overview

 D. Prepayment of Fees

-In cases where hourly fees are collected in advance, any unearned portion of the fee will be refunded upon
+In cases where fees are collected in advance, any unearned portion of the fee will be refunded upon termination of the

 E. Commissions and Investment Advisory Fees